sdushantha/qr-filetransfer/README.md

 ## Usage
 ```
-usage: qr-filetransfer [-h] [-debug] [-receive] file_path
+usage: qr-filetransfer [-h] [--debug] [--receive] [--port PORT] file_path

 Transfer files over WiFi between your computer and your smartphone from the
 terminal

 positional arguments:
-  file_path        path that you want to transfer or store the received file.
+  file_path             path that you want to transfer or store the received
+                        file.

 optional arguments:
   -h, --help            show this help message and exit
-  -debug, --debug  ehow the encoded url
+  --debug, -d           ehow the encoded url.
-  -receive, -r     enable upload mode, received file will be stored at given
+  --receive, -r         enable upload mode, received file will be stored at
-                   path
+                        given path.
+  --port PORT, -p PORT  enable upload mode, received file will be stored at
+                        given path.
 ```

 **Note:** Both devices needs to be connected to the same network